 The Bank has in place policies and procedures to ensure that all related party transactions are carried out at arm's length and in accordance with the Banks and Specialised Deposit Taking Institutions Act, 2016 (Act 930).
 This is intended to ensure that there is no favourable treatment given to a related party.
-Related party transactions for the year ended 31 December 2022 is disclosed in Note 33 to the financial statements.
+The Board reviewed all related party transactions during the period under review.
+Related party transactions for the year ended 31 December 2023 is disclosed in Note 33 of the financial statements.